larmic/webcomponents-with-go-example/README.md

 ### build application with docker

+This command build a docker image for your platform.

 ```sh
 $ make docker-build
 $ make docker-run
 ```

 Open `localhost:8080` in your browser.

+### Multi-platform support

+For multi-platform support see [github actions](.github/workflows/docker-build-and-push.yml).

 ## Demos